jdolphin5/Quizgame/README.md

 # quizgame
 This is a public repo for the code of a Quiz Game using PostgreSQL, Express, React, Node, Webpack

+## Setup Instructions:
+Git pull the repo

 ### Setup PostgreSQL DB:
 1. Install postgreSQL locally:
 ```
 https://www.postgresql.org/download/
 ```
-3. Setup db using files in server/db/
+2. Setup db in PostgreSQL using files in server/db/

-### Install/run server side
+### Run server side
-1. navigate to server directory in another terminal
+1. navigate to server directory in terminal
 2. ```
    npm install --save-dev
    ```